 Click here to see the response distribution in QlikView.
 You can only open the link, if you are connected to SDU’s network.

 Final response rate

 This years response rate ended at 48.8%, which means that SDU for the third time in a row have the highest response rate among the country's universities.
 The high response rate corresponds to the fact that almost 10,000 students participated in the survey, which ensures that we can act on a qualified basis in the upcoming work on improving the study environment at SDU.

 Want to know more?

 You can find more information about this and previous surveys on the pages in the menu to the right.
-For example, you canread about our confidentiality policy and find answers to frequently asked questions in the survey.
+For example, you can read about our confidentiality policy or find answers to frequently asked questions in the survey.